-FRACTIONAL CFO: WHEN IS IT THE RIGHT WAY TO GO?
+FRACTIONAL CFO OR CONTROLLER: WHEN IS IT THE RIGHT WAY TO GO?

-While fractional CFO and finance services are nothing new, they have been noticeably trending for small to mid-sized organizations.
+While fractional CFO, controller, accounting, and finance services are nothing new, they have been noticeably trending for small to mid-sized organizations.
 The disruption and challenges many businesses are facing due to the economic effects of COVID-19 have only increased the need.

-What is a fractional CFO?
+What is a fractional CFO, controller, or accountant?
 The term “fractional” is a relatively new but increasingly common way to refer to outsourced CFO, controller, and similar finance and accounting outsourcing.
-But first, what is a CFO, fractional or otherwise?
+But first, what is a CFO or controller, fractional or otherwise?

 In general, a Chief Financial Officer is an executive responsible for managing the top-level financial planning and actions of a company.
 A CFO should be a key strategic partner to the CEO and other executives, and typically reports to the CEO.